Keeping Your Home Safe with Amazon EchoBy - 02/17/2017

 Calling For Help

 Thanks to a reader, I’ve been introduced to a nifty skill that can call for help without the need to buy additional hardware.
 My Buddy is a free skill that allows you to trigger a phone call to a trusted person using the phrase, “Alexa, Ask My Buddy to Send Help”.
 I’ve been testing the skill and have found the integration reliable.
-My only word of caution if using this to keep watch over a loved one, make sure they memorize and practice the trigger phrase often.
+My only word of caution for those using this skill to keep watch over a loved one is to make sure they memorize and practice the trigger phrase often.
 In a stressful situation, remembering the above phrase might be tough for some.
 More details on using Amazon Echo for calls as well as other options beyond Ask My Buddy can be found here.

 With Echo, you can control smart switches using your voice.
 Using a device like Belkin WeMo, you can make sure you’ve turned off your curling iron (or whatever small appliance you are concerned about) by asking Alexa to turn the switch off.